|Restrictions:||Elon applicants only|

 GST 416 US: Wealth & Poverty

-Students in this course will examine how economic globalization exacerbates the divide between the rich and the poor in contemporary society and engage in a moral critique of the increasing disparities between wealth and poverty in our world.
-To that end, we will examine they ways in which people experience aspects of wealth and poverty in our world, by reading relevant philosophical and ethical resources, working with the Poverty Initiative (a grassroots organization working to end poverty in the US), and meeting with representatives of UN agencies and international non-governmental organizations (NGOs) in New York City.
+Students in this course will examine how economic globalization augments the divide between the rich and the poor in contemporary society and engage in a moral critique of the increasing disparities between wealth and poverty in our world.
+To that end, we will examine the ways in which people experience aspects of wealth and poverty in our world, by reading relevant philosophical and ethical resources, working with the Poverty Initiative (a grassroots organization working to end poverty in the US) and meeting with representatives of UN agencies and international non-governmental organizations (NGOs) in New York City.
+Students will also spend three days in Washington, DC exploring the topic further.
 This couse fulfills upper level GST requirement and is open to students in ther third and fourth years of study.

 TENTATIVE Course schedule:

-PROGRAM COST: Estimate for 2014 to be $1250 (includes transportation to and within New York City, lodging, some meals, UN Poverty Initiative programming fees, UN tour)
+PROGRAM COST: $1400 (includes transportation to and within New York City, lodging, some meals, UN Poverty Initiative programming fees, UN tour, travel to and within DC, and back to Elon)

 Costs for Study USA vary program to program and are in addition to the tuition for Winter Term (included in fall semester tuition/bill).